 How do you become a community manager?

-Community managers come from many different backgrounds and don’t always have academic qualifications to support their expertise.
+Community managers come from many different backgrounds and often don't have a college degree.
 If they do have a bachelor’s degree, they’re usually related to English, marketing, journalism, or communications.
+They also need to be social media-savvy and creative.

 What is the goal of a community manager?